ABOUT PADRE PIO ACADEMY

 Our day will begin with 8:30 Mass (optional) and students may arrive at the Academy after Mass.
 Please make sure that your child takes care of all bathroom needs prior to arrival.
 Students are not permitted to “hang out” with friends on the stairwell or church porch after Mass.
 They must go immediately to their classes.

 We do not promise certified teachers, yet many of our teachers do have advanced degrees.
-We do promise that subjects will be taught by a loving and caring faculty, composed mostly of parents and grandparents, who have a talent for teaching and student teachers from Christendom College under the direction of Dr. Eleanor Kelly.
+We do promise that subjects will be taught by a loving and caring faculty who have a talent for teaching and student teachers from Christendom College under the direction of Dr. Eleanor Kelly.

 All subjects are taught from a Catholic Perspective.